 How can I improve my credit score based on my previous credit history?
 Depending on your current score, you can start with an unsecured for free or secured card if you have a deposit to guarantee it.
 Another option is to use a credit builder loan, a loan with small monthly payments you are sure to make.

 In the end, after using these products and making the monthly payments, you’ll gain enough credit that you can increase your score and access cards with better rates.

 Why Choose One of These Cards?

 Finding a suitable credit card for your needs isn’t always easy for those with bad credit.
 Even worse, you find a credit card you think fits, but you get turned down.
 Here, we presented a list of credit cards with many companies offering guaranteed approval.

-No matter the type of card you obtain, make sure to pay off at least the minimum balance each month to increase your credit score.
-Also, when using your card, try to keep your balance around or below 30% of the credit limit you have for the best improvement results.
+No matter the type of card you obtain, pay off at least the minimum monthly credit card balance to increase your credit score.
+Also, keep your balance around or below 30% of your credit limit when using your card for the best improvement results.
 Hopefully, this has helped you find a suitable credit card and given you some ideas to improve your credit!